tamaraghosn/springboot-banking-system/README.md

 Each email is delivered using **Spring Boot’s JavaMailSender**, with customized subjects and message bodies tailored to the event type.

-### 🎓 What I Learned

-This project was a deep dive into how real-world backend systems operate.
-It helped me strengthen my problem-solving skills, deepen my understanding of Spring Boot,
-and gain hands-on experience building scalable, secure applications.

 ### 💡 Key Takeaways

 - 🧠 **Structured scalable backend services** with Spring Boot